equs-python/__equs__.Python/day-0-introduction-to-python/README.md

 arged_function(1,2, keyword='holy hand grenade', print='True')
 ```

-This is of course how the format method was working earlier, the position argumes were passed using `*args` and became a tuple while `**kwargs` was used for the keywords.
+This is of course how the format method was working earlier, the position arguments were passed using `*args` and became a tuple while `**kwargs` was used for the keywords.
 You will notice that if you attempt to access a position that doesn't exist or a keyword that doesn't exist then the format function will throw an error.

 ```python
 >>> "{1}".format('5')